 All the outboard is connected to the BiG SiX so that patch bays are no longer needed (this will definitely improve our workflow).
 We always track and mix at 24bit and 96KHz to limit aliasing and keep crystal clear transients.

 Our mics are: Telefunken Copperhead Cu29 (tube), Telefunken M60 FET, Neumann TLM49, Audio Technica AT4040, Microtech Gefell M940, sE Electronics Z5600a MkII (multipattern tube), Se Electronic sE2300 (multipattern), Shure SM57 e 58, sE Electronic V7, Sennheiser E906.

-We’ve got synts and keys (Moog, Roland, Yamaha, Korg, Arturia) and, obviously, guitars (PRS, Gibson, Lava), amps (Morgan Amplification) and basses (Yamaha) plus a Helix Floor when modeling is required.
+We’ve got synths and keys (Moog, Roland, Yamaha, Korg, Arturia) and, obviously, guitars (Fender, Gibson, Lava), amps (Morgan Amplification and Marshall) and basses (Yamaha) plus a Helix Floor when modeling is required.